0

 Conversations

-Another strange thing was that people would hang around and sell jewelry, such as watches, gold, and silver rings, and all such things.
-It was very covert but on the open streets.
-I never knew if they were stolen goods, people selling their only worldly possessions, or just an excuse to make a little extra money and have a conversation with others.
-I do know that there were always the same people around for ages, and then they would suddenly vanish.
+Another strange thing was that people would hang around and sell jewellery, such as watches, gold and silver rings, etc. It was very covert but on the open streets.
+I never knew if they were stolen goods, people selling their only worldly possessions, or just an excuse to make some extra money and converse with others.
+You would see the same people around for ages, and then they would suddenly vanish.

 Brick Lane Market, 1970s.